 Production from the first continuous miner at Donkin commenced in February 2017, while the coal handling, preparation and processing plant (CHPP) was installed in September 2017.

-Donkin coal project geology
+Donkin coal project location and geology

 The project is situated approximately 28.5km east of Sydney in Cape Breton, which falls within the Sydney Coalfield of Nova Scotia.